phpgears/event-sourcing/README.md

 Every operation in aggregates should be made through aggregate events, even aggregate's own creation (see example above), that's the reason AbstractAggregateRoot constructor is protected.

-Aggregate events represent facts relevant to the Event Sourcing system such AggregateCreated and SomethingFinished in the previous example
+Aggregate events represent facts relevant to the Event Sourcing system such as AggregateCreated, SomethingHappened and SomethingFinished in the previous example

 Aggregate events should be finally collected, persisted on an event store and eventually dispatched to an event bus depending on the Projection mechanism at work